AdobeDocs/release-notes.en/current.md

 <!-- badgeReview: label="Internal Review" type="Negative" -->

-This page is a central release notes resource for Experience Cloud products.
-Find links to application-specific release notes, upcoming events, new tutorials, and the latest Support articles on Experience League.
-Your personalized homepage on Experience League is tailored to your interests.
+This page helps you:

+* Find links to application-specific release notes
+* Register for upcoming events
+* View new tutorials
+* See the latest Support articles

 To receive a monthly email notification about updates to this page, subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).